ahlem-phantom/hrms-microservice/README.md

 - **payroll-service** : a module containing the 2nd microservice that allows to perform CRUD operation on in-memory repository of payrolls.
 It communicates with account-service.
 - **recruitement-service** : a module containing the 3rd microservices that allows to perform CRUD operation on in-memory repository of recruitements.
 - **position-service** : a module containing the 4th microservices that allows to perform CRUD operation on in-memory repository of positions.
+- **leave/holiday-service** : a module containing the 5th microservices that allows to perform CRUD operation on in-memory repository of leave and holidays.

 The following picture illustrates the architecture described above.